kubesphere/website/content/zh/docs/devops-user-guide/how-to-integrate/integrate-metersphere.md

 ### Step 2: Install MeterSphere plugin on Jenkins

-1. Log in to Jenkins console and click **Manage Jenkins**.
+1. Log in to the Jenkins console and click **Manage Jenkins**.
 For more information about how to log in to Jenkins console, refer to [Integrate SonarQube into Pipelines](../sonarqube/#step-5-add-the-sonarqube-server-to-jenkins).

    ![click-manage-jenkins](/images/docs/devops-user-guide/tool-integration/integrate-metersphere/click-manage-jenkins.PNG)

-2. On the Manage Jenkins page, scroll down to **Manage Plugins** and click it.
+2. On the **Manage Jenkins** page, scroll down to **Manage Plugins** and click it.

    ![click-manage-plugins](/images/docs/devops-user-guide/tool-integration/integrate-metersphere/click-manage-plugins.PNG)